 Direction to Montego Bay Campus: From Overton Plaza, in front of National Housing Trust on Union Street.
 Continue on Union Street and take the right turn at the first intersection.
 It is on the left within the blue and cream Van Haze building.
 The Montego Bay Campus is up the front steps to the right.

-Mr. Jerry Craig, Campus Manager Contact: 876-337-9835 Email: jcraig@ucc.edu.jm
+Mr. Joseph Kerr, Campus Manager

+Contact: 876-906-3000 Contact: 876-337-9835

+Email: mobaycampusmanager@ucc.edu.jm

-Ms. Peta-Gaye Jones, Montego Bay Programme Coordinator Contact: 876-940-2025 Email: pjones@ucc.edu.jm
+Ms. Peta-Gaye Jones, Montego Bay Programme Coordinator